Germany men's national basketball team: The Nowitzki era (1999–2015)

 A year later, at EuroBasket 2003, Germany suffered its worst performance at the competition since the 1997 edition.
 The team failed to reach the knockout stage, and also missed out on the 2004 Olympics in the process, as the event was also a qualifier.
 After Germany stumbled through the EuroBasket in 2003, the team entered the tournament in 2005 with renewed ambition.
 Making it through the preliminary phase, and the playoff, the team was back into the quarter-finals once again.
 Germany would then display an all-around effort, with four players in double figures to eliminate Slovenia 62–76.
 In the semi-finals, Dirk Nowitzki who played the entire 40 minutes, recording (27 points and 7 rebounds) willed Germany past Spain 73–74 into the final for the first time in 12 years.
 However, the team would lose in the title game against the more experienced Greece 78–62.
 Even in defeat, the clutch play by Nowitzki throughout the competition got him the MVP award.

 Entering the 2006 FIBA World Cup, Germany won three out of their first four games, and were tied for second place in Group B with Angola.
 With one game left in the phase, which was against Angola, Dirk Nowitzki put up his personal tournament record of (47 points) in a 103–108 triple overtime win to secure second place.
-Although after moving passed Nigeria 78–77 in the Round of 16, the team would get eliminated in the quarter-finals by a Carmelo Anthony led United States 85–65.
+After moving past Nigeria 78–77 in the Round of 16, the team would get eliminated in the quarter-finals by a Carmelo Anthony led United States 85–65.
 At EuroBasket 2007, Germany once again made it through to the quarter-finals, but were embarrassed in the round by hosts Spain 83–55; and ousted from the tournament.

 During the 2008 Olympic Qualifying Tournament, Germany seized qualification to the 2008 Olympic Games, after grabbing the final spot by defeating Puerto Rico 82–96.
 The team, however, exhibited no urgency after their opening victory in the competition against Angola.
 Germany would finish with a record of (1–4), and fail to make it out of the preliminary phase.
 At EuroBasket 2009, and this time without Dirk Nowitzki, the national team continued their subpar play; and missed out on reaching the quarter-finals.